The Creative Process and Listening Paradigms

 FJO: Does he listen to your music now?

 EF: Oh, yeah.

 MF: Yeah.
 He moved to Texas, and then he started listening to Bob Dylan.
 But he only likes 18th-century music.
 In the ’80s, he was an authentic performance snob.
 He wouldn’t go see a Haydn symphony done by the Chicago Symphony Orchestra, not that they’d ever play one.
 It would be an abomination.
 So, there were these baroque organizations he’d go to at churches to see some Handel oratorio or something.
 That was because he was only concerned with the tone of the instruments.
-I remember him playing for me some old Dorati recording of a Haydn symphony—for some reason I’m thinking it was Trevor Pinnock, but it was probably a Norrington recording of the same symphony—and he’d say, “Listen to how much livelier it is.”
+I remember him playing for me some old Dorati recording of a Haydn symphony [and then], for some reason I’m thinking it was Trevor Pinnock, but it was probably a Norrington recording of the same symphony.
+And he’d say, “Listen to how much livelier it is.”
 Of course, he just likes everything fast.

 EF: Actually, he’s coming to visit us next week, and part of the reason why is that he’s got 100 records to give us.

 MF: Oh, that’s right—he bought a whole bunch of records from the university library at TCU, so that’s a good sign.

 FJO: So are you going to listen to those records?